Clos266/web-budget-calculator/README.md

 - Implement testing.
 While I’m still solidifying core concepts, adding tests is a priority to ensure long-term maintainability and reliability.

-- Unify language usage.
-Some parts of the project currently contain Spanglish or Catanglish — I plan to standardize all content in English.
+- Add multilingual support.
+The app currently displays content only in Catalan — I plan to implement internationalization so it can be viewed in multiple languages.

 - Refactor folder structure.
 Being my second React project and the first using React Router, the architecture evolved during development.
 A cleaner structure will improve clarity.